davebyrne222/simple-cli/README.md

 # Future Plans:

-- Add support for argument value prompt options i.e. a list of options to choose from for an argument.
+- Add support for parameter value prompt options, i.e. a list of options to choose from for a parameter.
     - Support command execution or script execution for argument values.
 - Retrieve values from local secure storage, e.g. `{{"mysecret" | secret}}`
-- Semi-interactive mode for argument substitution when running a command non-interactively.
+- Semi-interactive mode for parameter substitution when running a command non-interactively.
+- Plugin architecture for adding tool-specific workflows, e.g. [kubectl namespace selection](#kubectl-namespace-selection)